What’s New in Oral Cavity and Oropharyngeal Cancer Research and Treatment?

-More information about proton beam radiation and stereotactic approaches can be found in our document Understanding Radiation Therapy: A Guide for Patients and Families.
+More information about proton beam radiation and stereotactic approaches can be found in our document A Guide to Radiation Therapy.

 Clinical trials are studying several targeted therapies that block the action of substances (such as growth factors and growth factor receptors) that cause head and neck cancers to grow and spread.

 Several drugs that target the epidermal growth factor receptor (EGFR) may help treat oral and oropharyngeal cancers.
 Cetuximab (Erbitux) is already approved for use against these cancers.
 Other drugs now being studied include erlotinib (Tarceva®), panitumumab (Vectibix®), and lapatinib (Tykerb®).

 Drugs that block the growth of blood vessels tumors need to survive, such as bevacizumab (Avastin®) and sunitinib (Sutent®), are now being studied for use against these cancers as well.

 Doctors are also studying several other types of targeted drugs.